 Unique Stone Concepts offers only a few soapstone options, as this material has a more limited supply compared to other natural stones.
-If you have any questions regarding our soapstone slabs, please feel free to contact us.

-Appearance – The color of soapstone ranges greatly depending upon the type of soapstone used.
+Appearance: The color of soapstone ranges greatly depending upon the type of soapstone used.
 Over time, soapstone develops a natural patina and a soapy feel when touched.

-Features – The material is stain, chemical and water resistant but scratches easily.
+Features: The material is stain, chemical and water resistant but scratches easily.

-Pros – Beautiful natural grey color, smooth matte feel, resistant to etching from acids, scratches can be sanded or oiled away; great surface for making pastries.
+Pros: Beautiful natural grey color, smooth matte feel, resistant to etching from acids, scratches can be sanded or oiled away; great surface for making pastries.

-Cons – Requires maintenance; not impervious to dents and scratches; regular oiling and buffing recommended; the color darkens with age (which may be a pro for some).
+Cons: Requires maintenance; not impervious to dents and scratches; regular oiling and buffing recommended; the color darkens with age (which may be a pro for some).

-Care – Clean with water.
+Care: Clean with water.

 Slate slabs tend to have sharp and brittle corners, so if used as kitchen countertops, we recommend rounding edges if possible.
 Slate is being used for both residential and commercial projects, but overall has an very industrial look.
-We invite you to contact us if you have any questions or would like additional information regarding the slate slabs we carry.

-Appearance – Shades of slate include green, black, dark red, gray or even mottled purple.
+Appearance: Shades of slate include green, black, dark red, gray or even mottled purple.

-Features – Slate is very hard, durable and waterproof.
+Features: Slate is very hard, durable and waterproof.

-Care – Rinse with water and air dry for best results.
+Care: Rinse with water and air dry for best results.

 Sandstone is a porous natural stone that can be found in residential and commercial applications.
 Popular for outside projects and countertops, Sandstone has a very natural and warm appearance.
 This material can be found all over the world, but most commonly in Italy and other parts of Europe, India, and Egypt.

-Appearance – Found in a variety of colors such as brown, red, purple, tan, and other earth tones
+Appearance: Found in a variety of colors such as brown, red, purple, tan, and other earth tones

-Features – Sandstone is very porous but harder than a marble.
+Features: Sandstone is very porous but harder than a marble.
 It is also heat resistant and impact resistant.

-Cons – As with many natural stones, Sandstone must be sealed regularly as it is penetrable by water.
+Cons: As with many natural stones, Sandstone must be sealed regularly as it is penetrable by water.

-Care – Clean up spills quickly and use mild soap and water for regular cleaning.
+Care: Clean up spills quickly and use mild soap and water for regular cleaning.
 Dry with a towel.